Highams Park Forum

 Back to top

-LBWF has divided the borough into six Community Councils.
-Each Community Council comprises a group of Wards and meets several times a year at local venues for residents of the Wards which comprise it.
+LBWF originally divided the borough into six Community Councils.
+Each Community Council comprised a group of Wards and met several times a year at local venues for residents of the Wards which comprise it.

-Highams Park straddles the boundaries of three Community Councils as follows:
+Highams Park straddled the boundaries of three Community Councils as follows:

 1) North Chingford Community Council (for Hatch Lane Ward)